Attorneys, know your client (and beneficiaries)

 Attorneys also need to know who the beneficiaries are regarding funds and funds transfer instructions.

-So we can break this down into four points:
+So we can break this down into five points:

 • Know your client